English

 When a complaint has been received, the Committee sends all accompanying documents to the financial firms in question.

-If a financial firm has not forwarded objections or comments to the Committee within four weeks of the receipt of the complaint, procedures may start on the case on the basis of the available information unless the Committee has accepted a request for a further delay from the financial firms.
+If a financial firm has not forwarded objections or comments to the Committee within three weeks of the receipt of the complaint, procedures may start on the case based on the available information unless the Committee has accepted a request for a further delay from the financial firms.

 A complaint may be withdrawn at any stage.
 The case is dismissed if the financial firms and the client reach an agreement.

-Committee rulings shall be made within eight weeks of receiving all the documentation relevant to the complaint in question.
+Committee rulings shall be made within 90 days of receiving all the documentation relevant to the complaint in question.
+The ruling is always in Icelandic.

 The findings of the Committee shall be sent to the parties concerned within 10 days of the ruling.
 At the same time, the client shall be informed of the possibility of taking legal action or any other available resort depending on the nature of the case.
 In general, a delay of 4 weeks shall be granted between the announcement of a ruling and its fulfilment.

-There are certain limits to the re-opening of cases, which further emphasizes the importance of carefully preparing each appeal.
-According to Committee by-laws, the Committee may decide that a case for which a ruling has already been passed be examined again on the basis of new information, which might have brought about a different outcome had it been available at the time of the ruling.
+There are limits to the re-opening of cases, which further emphasizes the importance of carefully preparing each appeal.
+According to Committee by-laws, the Committee may decide that a case for which a ruling has already been passed be examined again based on new information, which might have brought about a different outcome had it been available at the time of the ruling.

 Committee rulings do not prevent subsequent handling of a case by a court of law.